Misdialed call: Toll-free numbers

 While prohibitions on hoarding, brokering and warehousing numbers exist both in the US (under FCC regulations) and Australia (under ACMA) enforcement has been non-existent except in the most egregious cases, such as registering distinctive phone-words (like +1-800-RED-CROSS) in order to attempt to sell or lease the numbers to the named organization or its local chapters.

+Text message scams

+In the 2020s, mobile phone spammers have used ostensibly misdirected text messages to attract pig butchering scam victims.
+A con artist sends out a large number of apparently innocent messages to a large number of people.
+When a person responds saying that the message was sent in error, the con artist apologizes, then introduces themselves, and begins a long con to gain the text recipient's confidence.
+Between late 2021 and mid-2022, the FBI estimates that text message scams had cost 244 victims a total of US$42.7 million to cryptocurrency fraud.
+Some wrong-number text message scammers are forced laborers in Southeast Asia.

 In popular culture

 Misdialled calls serve as a plot device in 1948 film Sorry, Wrong Number, in television such as in the Dad's Army episode "Sorry, Wrong Number" and in the Seinfeld episode "The Pool Guy".
 They are also used on the Touch-Tone Terrorists prank call CD series.
 They also figure in the name of Hotline Miami 2: Wrong Number top-down action game by Dennaton Games.